-New Imperatives for the Board: Communications and Corporate Reputation
+New Roles for the Board: Communications and Corporate Reputation

 COVID-19 has brought into sharp relief the expanded role that Boards of Directors can take to support management and add value to the organisation in difficult times.
 Communication with stakeholders is one way in which Boards can augment the work of management.

-Helping management with operational communications is not a traditional function of the Board, though Board members’ regular interaction with stakeholders to understand the business better is important.
-Strategic planning, oversight of major transactions, and CEO succession planning are often regarded as the value-creating activities of Boards, while financial statement review, compliance and audit-related activities are critical but less strategic.
+Helping management with operational communications is not a traditional function of the Board.
+Strategic planning, oversight of major transactions, and CEO succession planning are often regarded as the value-creating activities of Boards, while financial statement review, compliance and audit-related activities are critical but considered less strategic.

 However, these are not normal times and COVID-19 is creating new normals for companies every day even as they emerge from lockdowns.
-If Boards can help relieve some of the pressures for management, bring relevant experience from their own backgrounds to bear on the problems, and help develop strategic thinking beyond the crisis and in readiness for business resumption as well as the next crisis then there shouldn’t be any concern of potential Board overreach.
+If Board members can help relieve some of the pressures for management, bring relevant experience from their own backgrounds to bear on the problems, and help develop strategic thinking beyond the crisis and in readiness for business resumption and the issues that may arise, then there shouldn’t be any concern of potential Board overreach.

-From a communications perspective I would offer the following advice to Board members taking on this expanded role of communicating with stakeholders:
+From a communications perspective I would offer the following suggestions to Board members taking on this expanded role of communicating with stakeholders:

 Ensure messaging is consistent.
 In this instance the Board is working alongside management so a strong alignment on messaging will be important, while ensuring the Board is not perceived to be functioning as management.